sharky72/GitSubModulesVsPlugin/Readme.md

 * Update (Force)
 * Pull origin master
 * Copy id to clipboard
-* Copy commit id to clipboard
+* Copy tag to clipboard

 ##Others
 * Supported any used Visual Studio theme
-* Fetch submodule status from server on first open of a soultion
+* Automatic fetch submodule status from server on first open of a soultion
 * Debug and error messages will be written on a separate output window
 * The output window is automatical actiavte on the first use and when a error occures